telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 This step allows you to select one of the [predefined Telerik project](#predefined-project-templates) templates.
 The available templates vary depending on the selected target framework and hosting model in [**Step 1**](#step-1-select-initial-project-configuration).

-The Client and Server projects for .NET 6 and .NET 7 support all of the below-listed templates.
+The Client and Server projects for .NET 6 and .NET 7 support all the templates below.
 The Hybrid projects and the .NET 8 WebApp support only the **Blank** template.

 <a id="predefined-project-templates"> **Predefined Project Templates**</a>